 Pancreatic cancer is rarely detected in its early stages, as it usually doesn't cause symptoms until after it's spread to your other organs.
-Although doctors have yet to identify a clear cause, DNA mutations play a key role in pancreatic cancer.
+Although doctors have yet to identify a clear cause, DNA mutations play a crucial role in pancreatic cancer.

 Other risk factors for pancreatic cancer include smoking, obesity, chronic inflammation of the pancreas, and being over 65.